wrossmorrow/reviewsampler/README.md

 ### `/counts` (`GET`)

-Get the current counts vector (note: possibly large).
+Get the current counts vector (note: this is possibly large).

 ### `/counts/reset` (`POST`)